nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User makes a mistake in their request, such as specifying a person that doesn't exist.
-(UC-CommandError)
+User <u> makes a mistake in their request, such as specifying a person that doesn't exist </u> (UC-CommandError)
 * 6a.
 User requests to save the note to the person
   * 6a1.
 Notor displays a message that the note has been saved.
 Use case resumes at step 5 or 6
 * 6b.
 User requests to close the note (without saving)